The Winery Dogs: Background

 The band's self-titled debut album was released in Japan on May 5, 2013 through Victor subsidiary WHD Entertainment, with a worldwide release following on July 23, 2013 through Loud & Proud Records.
 It was produced by Jay Ruston.
 It features 13 songs and they switched out the song "Time Machine" with the song "Criminal" for the Japan edition.

 In June 2015, the band entered a studio around Los Angeles to record their second album.
 In a July interview, Portnoy said the album was about to begin mixing that month, and it should be released before they begin their October tour.
 The album, titled Hot Streak, was released on October 2, 2015.

 The Winery Dogs also have a band clinic in the summer called Dog Camp.
 This camp allows musicians and fans to come meet, jam with and learn from the band.
 Not only does it include individual clinics, but it also incorporates a band setting as well.

 In April 2017, it was announced by Kotzen that Winery Dogs were taking a break.
 Kotzen was quoted as saying the band were "still friends", however, and it's likely there will be more releases from them in the future.

-The band performed the song "Elevate" at a tribute for David Z, bass player for Adrenaline Mob, who died in a car crash.

 On December 5, 2018, Mike Portnoy announced that The Winery Dogs would go on a one-month tour of the U.S. in May 2019.

-In November 2022, the band announced the upcoming release of their third album, III, on February 3, 2023.
+The band's third album, III, was released on February 3, 2023.
+The Winery Dogs conducted a world tour from February to November 2023 in the US, Latin America, and the EU/UK regions.